Updated July 2017

 Caravan & motor home use

 Here, some compromise is necessary.
-In temperate areas (e.g. +/- 35 degrees latitude) mounting solar modules horizontally results in only minor loss (typically 20%).
+In temperate areas (e.g. +/- 350 latitude) mounting solar modules horizontally results in only minor loss (typically 20%).
 This is readily compensated by adding 20% more solar capacity.
-Many caravan and motor home users also carry portable solar modules that they place facing the sun.
+Many caravan and motor home users thus carry portable solar modules that they place facing the sun.

 Full details of every aspect of solar in camper trailers, caravans and motor homes is in my companion books Solar That Really Works! and Caravan & Motorhome Electrics.
 Clicking on the latter will automatically transfer you too our companion website (caravanandmotorhomebooks.com) – where there are a large number of major articles on all aspects of solar in RVs.